 The nitty-gritty of the details are, surprisingly, mostly relatively easy to infer from the DefaultGameCore config file.

 First of all, when a pod is first discovered, each soldier has a 50% chance of losing 1 Will, rolled twice, unless it's a form of Lost, in which case the chance is only 33%.
-This is per visible enemy and rolled separately for each soldier; that is, if you see a pod of 3 Aliens, each squad member will lose 0-6 Will.
+(Still rolled twice, to be clear) This is per visible enemy and rolled separately for each soldier; that is, if you see a pod of 3 Aliens, each squad member will lose 0-6 Will.
 (The config files indicate soldiers lose up to 1 Will per enemy spotted, but if you're using a mod to reveal Will drain this is clearly incorrect) Distance or personal visibility is not a factor; if your Reaper scouting far ahead of the group discovers a pod for the first time, your entire squad is rolling for Will hits.
 This means you have little ability to control this factor's influence on Will lost; in missions that involve evacuating to finish the mission and also involve enemy reinforcements, you can have lower-Will soldiers evac before reinforcements arrive to avoid them taking a Will hit, but generally if you know about a pod it's already too late to avoid the Will drain.